kvlunar/rockets-dashboard/README.md

 ## Implementation notes

 Duplicate events are handled by keeping a list of processed events.
-Out-of-order events are not yet supported.
+Out-of-order events are handled by rejecting out-of-sequence events and relying on event infrastructure retries to eventually deliver the next event.

 ## Usage